Year of Publication

 The credit ratios have the advantage of measuring utilization compared to other utilities despite the fact that these programs are different in population size and geography.
 This 4 paper reports findings about the utilization and then provides recommendations for increasing utilization.

 Brooks, Conan, "Measuring the Success of Stormwater Credit Programs through the Implementation of Credit Utilization Ratios" (2010).
-MPA/MPP Capstone Projects.
+MPA/MPP/MPFM Capstone Projects.
 121.